Skipperlla/react-native-design-architecture/README.md

 Explanation of the folders:

 - `.maestro`: This folder is for tests.
 For React Native, we recommend using [Maestro](https://maestro.mobile.dev) as it simplifies UI testing and makes it easier to automate and validate user interactions.
-- `credentials`: This folder is for the credentials of the app.
-Boilerplate is using this folder for the credentials that are used in the whole app.
-You can find more examples in the `credentials` folder.
 - `src`: This folder is for the source code of the app.
   - `assets`: This folder is for the assets of the app.
 Generally, boilerplate is using this folder for images, locale files, and other types of assets.
     - `images`: This folder is for the images of the app.
 Boilerplate is using this folder for the images that are used in the whole app.
 You can import them from the `@app/assets/images` folder.